Skip to main content

 The ideal candidate: someone who already uses the Rich Cream on their face and wants the TFC8 experience extended to specific body areas of concern.
 Someone with targeted firmness goals (post-weight-loss skin, postpartum stretch marks, age-related laxity on arms) who is willing to invest in a targeted treatment approach rather than whole-body application.

 If you view body moisturizer as a commodity product, this is not for you.
 If you view it as targeted treatment for specific concerns, it delivers.
+For more options across the category, see our best luxury body care roundup.

 Shower Timing Trick